Detection prospects of long-lived quirk pairs at the LHC far detectors: The lifetime of quirk pair

-By using the quirk annihilation cross section and the wave function at origin, we can calculate the time scale ($=1/\Gamma(B \to X)$) for each decay channel.
-The corresponding results for $\tilde{\mathcal{D}}$, $\tilde{\mathcal{E}}$, $\mathcal{D}$, and $\mathcal{E}$ scenarios are shown in Fig.~\ref{fig.tquirk}.
-The quirk mass $m_{\mathcal{Q}}=100$ GeV is chosen.
+By using the quirk annihilation cross section and the wave function at origin, we can calculate the time scale ($=1/\Gamma(B \to X)$) for each decay channel. {The results for the $\tilde{\mathcal{D}}$, $\tilde{\mathcal{E}}$, $\mathcal{D}$, and $\mathcal{E}$ scenarios, taking into account the emission of infracolor glueballs ($\epsilon=0.1$) and disregarding QCD radiation for colored quirks ($\epsilon^\prime=0$), are presented in Fig.~\ref{fig.tquirk}.} The quirk mass $m_{\mathcal{Q}}=100$ GeV is chosen.
 The colored quirks dominantly annihilate into the gluons and/or quarks through the strong coupling, with the time scale $\sim 10^{-20}$ s.
 While the color-neutral quirks dominantly annihilate into the infracolor gluons through the new confining gauge interaction, with the time scale $\sim 10^{-18}$s.
 It means the quirk pair annihilates promptly once it settles into the ground state.
 The time scales for all decay channels exhibit weak dependence on the confinement scale, attributed to the wave function factor in the decay width of the bound state.
 The time scales for kinetic energy loss through radiation are also presented for comparison.
 Since the time required for energy loss depends on the initial kinetic energy which differs event by event, the averaged value over all events in the FASER2 detector is shown for each scenario.
 Because the {$\tau^{\rm IC}_{\rm linear}$ dominate the radiation process, the time for energy loss $\propto \Lambda^{-3}$, as given in Eq.~\ref{eq:tlic}}.
 It can be seen that the time scale for energy loss is much larger than that of the annihilation for all scenarios in the parameter region of interest ($\Lambda < \mathcal{O}(1)$ MeV).
 In order to stimulate the signal in far detectors (with typical distance $\sim \mathcal{O}(100)$ m), the confinement scale of quirk should not be larger than $\sim$100 keV.